There comes a moment when the doubt disappears and the panic sets in.

 But the signs became increasingly overt as time passed.
-When he retired from the now-defunct Canadian Airlines Limited in 1994, he established a communications firm that flourished because of the connections he had developed over two-and-a-half decades in the industry.
+After retirement he had established a communications firm that flourished because of the connections he had developed over two-and-a-half decades in the airline industry.

-But, in recent years, his clients had drifted away as his concentration slipped – and he eventually was doing almost no work at all.
+But, in recent years, his clients started to drift away as his concentration slipped – and he eventually was doing almost no work at all.

-The day after his diagnosis in 2007, he found himself in an MP’s office in Ottawa – but couldn’t remember the politician’s name or even his party affiliation.
+The day after his diagnosis, he found himself in an MP’s office in Ottawa – but couldn’t remember the politician’s name or even his party affiliation.
 Not long after, despite a career in the airline industry, he found himself lost in a mid-sized Canadian airport.